how to squeeze some extra speed from your page ) we looked at some of the things that anyone can do to reduce the size of your web pages and s"/>

 RewriteRule ^(.*).js$ /csszip.php?file=$1.js [L]

-The next thing that I did was to put some php code into the top of every page (my server is already set up to allow php to be embedded in html pages) that compresses (gzips) the page contents if the visitors brower can handle compression (all modern ones can).
+The next thing that I did was to put some php code into the top of every page (my server is already set up to allow php to be embedded in html pages) that compresses (gzips) the page contents if the visitors browser can handle compression (all modern ones can).
 While I was at it I realised that the server did not return the date and time of the last changes to the page do this was also added so that when bots come and visit the page they know that nothing has changed so that they do not need to download the page again – a further saving on time and bandwidth.

 <?php